Some Italy, some Texas, some Ohio. Some of my favorite places, small oils on board and some large ones on canvas.

 ** lamenters, (in local dialect)

 Una mostra d’arte!
 A show in Italy, in a beautiful little hill town in a charming antique house, what could be better?
 I would love to be positive, but waxing poetic won’t put much of a shine on this experience, I am afraid.

 I have a couple of dear friends, who are also women who paint.
 This being so, we like to get together every so often and show what we have been doing, exhibiting our new work with a relaxing meet-and-greet.
 I anticipate these occasions with warm feelings of camaraderie, and I wasn’t disappointed with our hours together this time; chit-chat on the couch, tarallini and some decent prosecco.
 Pisticci is a magical little white fairy town, an aggregation of cubic ticky-tacky dwellings, aligned as if to shout down the Italian tendency toward disorderly conduct, on top of a steeply-eroding hill.
 Words don’t do justice to the spectacularity of its appearance, day or night.
 It is the perfect ambiance in which to display one’s paintings.

 I packed up my wares and dashed away as quickly as possible on the last evening, with the knowledge that my best-laid plans again had gone askew.
 When selling is not the target, what we artists have to give our viewers is a glimpse of what we love, what we see, what we wish to say in our particular language.
-I don’t believe there are any artists who, having dedicated themselves to learning, producing, mounting and publicizing a show, expect that practically no one will even look at the pieces there!
+I don’t believe there are any artists who, having dedicated themselves to learning their craft, producing the work, putting together and publicizing a show, expect that practically no one will even look at the pieces there!
 It had never happened to me, up to now that is.
 A word of advice to the wonderful people who come to see a show, and are precious: If the artist is present, please have a look around at all four walls; it is small payment for artists who work very hard to share their work with you.